 - Some Jewish people may avoid Halloween as it’s not a traditional holiday.

-It’s important to note that views on Halloween vary widely even within religious communities, with some finding ways to participate that align with their beliefs, while others abstain entirely.
-Furthermore, there may be a personal preference factor invoved such as the following:
+It’s important to note that views on Halloween vary widely even within religious communities, with some finding ways to participate that align with their beliefs while others abstain entirely.
+Furthermore, there may be a personal preference factor involved, such as the following:

-- Discomfort with the focus on scary or supernatural themes
+- Discomfort with a focus on scary or supernatural themes

 - Environmental concerns about waste generated from costumes and decorations.